telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Width` method sets the width of the column in pixels or other units.
 By default, the width is not set and the column would try to accommodate its content.

-The example below demonstrates how to set the template column width.
+The following example demonstrates how to set the template column width.

 ###### Example